 Dating a coworker can be thrilling, especially if your job is boring…until the breakup.
 These six tips for dealing with a work breakup will help you refocus on your job, get through the workday, and heal your broken heart.

-“Getting back out there” – but NOT at your current workplace – is one of the best ways to deal with a work breakup.
+“Getting back out there” – but not at your current workplace – is sometimes said to be one of the best ways to deal with a work breakup.
 Why?
 Because it helps you focus on the future, not the past.
 The sooner you can let your ex go (especially if you see him every day at work) the sooner everyone will forget about the relationship.
 And that’s what you want: for everyone at work to forget that you dated your coworker.
 You want to learn how to stop thinking about your ex and get on with your life.
 You need to heal from the breakup and refocus on your priorities at work.
 And, you may need to rebuild your professional reputation.

 One of the hazards of dating a coworker is the possibility that the relationship won’t work out.
 Even if you do live happily ever, you run the risk of damaging your reputation at work.
 The breakup may be a blessing in disguise – and even if it’s not, you may benefit from trying to see it that way.